moleculerjs/site/source/docs/metrics.md

 title: Metrics
 ---
 Moleculer has a metrics function.
-You can turn on it in the [broker options](#constructor-options) with `metrics: true` property.
+You can enable it in the [broker options](broker.html#Constructor-options) with `metrics: true` option.
 If enabled, the broker emits metrics events in every `broker.call`.
-You can catch this events and transfer to your Tracer system (ZipKin, OpenTracing...etc)
+You can catch this events in your services and transfer to your Tracer system (ZipKin, OpenTracing...etc)

 ### Request started event
 The broker emit an `metrics.trace.span.start` event when a new call/request started.
-The payload contains the following values:
+The payload looks like the following:
 ```js
 {
     // Context ID